Statistical Inference

 Inference for Parameters

-You can get posterior samples of the term structure model parameters using reducedform.
+You can obtain posterior samples of the term structure model parameters using reducedform.

 We estimate the $\mathbb{P}$-VAR by transforming it into a recursive VAR form.
 Therefore, Parameter, the output of posterior_sampler, contains parameters in the recursive VAR.
 In contrast, ReducedForm, the output of reducedform, contains parameters in the original reduced-form $\mathbb{P}$-VAR.